nucleosynthesis/LHCDataStatisticsICISE2024/docs/setup.md

 pip install vector coffea==0.7.21
 ```

+You can exit the container at any time by typing `exit` in the terminal.
 To restart the python container, open a terminal and enter
 ```bash
 docker start -i cms_python
 ```

 ## Combine package for statistical analysis

+Obtain the `cms_combine` container using,

 ```bash
 docker run -p 127.0.0.1:8889:8889 --name cms_combine -it gitlab-registry.cern.ch/cms-cloud/combine-standalone:v9.2.1
 ```

+You can exit the container at any time by typing `exit` in the terminal.
 To restart the combine container, open a terminal and enter
 ```bash
 docker start -i cms_combine